appacademy/prep-work/pre-course/homework.md

 start with Ruby before moving into Rails, but we want you to have played around with Rails a little.
-Following along with the tutorial, build the Twitter clone that the book has you start in Chapter 3 (read and follow along with the earlier chapters, too, of course).
+Following along with the tutorial, build the Twitter clone that the book has you start in Chapter 3 (read and follow along with the earlier chapters, too, of course) and finish through the rest of the book.

 [rails-tutorial]: http://ruby.railstutorial.org/ruby-on-rails-tutorial-book